ggventurini/python-deltasigma/README.md

 Installing requires **Python 3.5+**, **numpy**, **scipy** (>= 0.11.0) and **matplotlib**.
 **Note: Python 2.7 is no longer supported officialy, also this package.**
+**      Python 3.5 support will be dropped soon in this package.**

 Strongly recommended: **Cython** - for significantly faster delta sigma modulator simulations.